aehlke/tag-it/README.markdown

 ### fieldName (String)

-Name of hidden input field whose value is shown on tag (i.e. a user's name)
+Name of hidden input field whose value is shown on tag (i.e. a user's name).
+Defaults to *tags*

 ## How to implement autocomplete in jQuery